oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 #### Ensuring Proper Permissions

 Only the owner of the process that runs node should have access to the files in the directory.
-The `oasis-node` binary is built to ensure, that the files used by the node are as secure as possible.
-We suggest running the following to remove all non-owner read/write/execute permissions:
+The `oasis-node` binary ensures that the files used by the node are as least privileged as possible so that you don't accidentally shoot yourself in the foot while operating a node.
+To ensure the proper permissions, we suggest running the following to remove all non-owner read/write/execute
+permissions:

 ```bash
 chmod -R g-r,g-w,g-x,o-r,o-w,o-x /serverdir